vlobzakov/chatbot-env/README.md

 ### MongoDB Specifics

-MongoDB database is used to store different sorts of metadata realted to the users, chatbots, 3D avatars, credentials, API keys, etc.
+MongoDB database is used to store different sorts of metadata related to the users, chatbots, 3D avatars, credentials, API keys, etc.
 Providing ready-to-go MongoDB database, the current solution has the following implementation specifics:

 - By default the manifest creates database called as **onprembot** where all the data is stored.